lbakala/mariadb-columnstore-docker/columnstore_zeppelin/readme.md

 ```

 The space requirement for the docker images is around 4GB disk space.
-The docker application should have minimum 4GB RAM Memmory allocated in order for those 5 machines to work properly.
+The docker application should have minimum 4GB RAM Memory allocated in order for those 5 machines to work properly.

 Make sure you are in columnstore_zeppelin folder